Who Is This Book for?

 In particular, you should already buy into the idea that parts of your business model are unknown, and the way to figure them out is to do research and experiments out of the building and in the real world with your customers.

-This book is particularly useful for those managing or assisting large numbers of innovation products.
+This book is particularly useful for those managing or assisting in the management of large numbers of innovation products.
 This includes job titles like:

 If you are in any of these positions, this book serves as a versatile and quick reference guide for almost any startup you’ll be dealing with.
 It can also be used to diagnose typical startup problems.

-It is also a Creative Commons project, which means you can use it as training material for your startups without any additional cost.
+This book is a Creative Commons project, which means you can use it as training material for your startups without any additional cost.

 These methods work for any industry, but there is a bias toward providing examples and case studies from the technology industry.
 Other industries will be included as case studies become available.
 Please send any case studies you'd like to include to [email protected].